 What is a Builders’ Guarantee/Warranty?

 Many Builders are providing Warranties and/or Guarantees that are not backed by a third party and do not extend further than the implied warranties under the Building Act.

-It is important to get advice as to the adequacy or coverage of any Warranty or Guarantee product associated with your building protect.
+It’s important to get advice on the adequacy of cover provided by any Warranty or Guarantee product associated with your building protection.

 Who is Shine Lawyers New Zealand's Construction Law team?